anneclinio/documenta/README.md

 # Welcome to documenta?! #
 An open research about documentation practices in may kinds of laboratories.
+English spoken.

-Una investigación abierta sobre prácticas de documentación en varios tipos de laboratorios (se habla español)
+Una investigación abierta sobre prácticas de documentación en varios tipos de laboratorios. ¡Se habla español!

-Uma pesquisa aberta sobre práticas de documentação em vários tipos de laboratórios (fala-se português)
+Uma pesquisa aberta sobre práticas de documentação em vários tipos de laboratórios.
+Fala-se português!

 ## What is it about? [vision statement] ##
 The idea is to get to know, study and showcase documentation practices developed by practitioners in labs, specially citizen labs, makerspaces, hackerspaces, informal learning spaces, etc. We believe that proper documentation of projects is crucial in opening opportunities to engage persons, share visions, foster communities, inspire initiatives and reproduce objects.
 Documentation is not the master of universe.
 It does not capture everything that is happening between us, with us, on us.
 But it helps us tracking the reasons why we obtain certain findings in our experiments, prototipes, communities.
 Also, it allows us to testify and learn from those who came before us, improving our initiatives.